 Best yet, this new/old tradition costs zero dollars, requires little extra thought, no special products, and IT WORKS!
 Read on about the highest-yield, passive thing you can do on your path to #maximalbeing

-In many religious cultures, fasting is a means for spiritual cleansing and is an example of sacrifice.
-Traditional fasting may limit a specific food, eating at a specific time of day, or restriction of all food and water.
+In many religious cultures, fasting is a means of spiritual cleansing and is an example of sacrifice.
+Traditional fasting may limit a specific food, eating at a specific time of day, or restrict of all food and water.
 IF is different than traditional fasting as it allows certain liquids in liberal quantities.